texuf/hstar/README.md

 ## Caveats

-I'm still learning Swift, especially when it comes to the best way to throw exceptions, the best usages of ? and !, and the best way to test my code.
+I'm still learning Swift, especially when it comes to the best way to throw exceptions, the best usages of ? and !, unowned and weak, and the best way to test my code.

 This project is far from perfect and any and all feedback is appreciated.